-With a 40th anniversary fast approaching, Starbucks wanted to use the milestone as an opportunity to clarify its future vision, and refresh its customer experience and visual expression.
+Approaching its 40th anniversary, Starbucks saw the milestone as an opportunity to clarify its future vision with a reimagination of the customer experience and visual expression of its global brand.